argoproj/argo-workflows/examples/README.md

 ## Conditionals

-We also support conditional execution as shown in this example:
+We also support conditional execution.
+The syntax is implemented by [govaluate](https://github.com/Knetic/govaluate) which offers the support for complex syntax.
+See in the example:

 ```yaml
 apiVersion: argoproj.io/v1alpha1